 Resveratrol, a polyphenol found primarily in grapes, berries, and nuts, has been found to inhibit the growth of both hormone receptor positive (ER+/PR+) and hormone receptor (ER-/PR-) breast cancer cells, without being toxic to normal cells.
-While resveratrol is a phytoestrogen, it exerts chemopreventive effects through multiple pathways and its actions do not appear to be a result of estrogenic effects.
+While resveratrol is a phytoestrogen, it exerts chemopreventive effects through multiple pathways.

 Resveratrol has also been shown to increase the effectiveness of a variety of breast cancer treatments, including radiotherapy, aromatase inhibitors, the chemotherapy drugs Taxol (paclitaxel), Taxotere (docetaxel), Adriamycin (doxorubicin), Cisplatin, and Alkeran (Melphalan), as well as the epidermal growth factor receptor (EGFR) inhibitor Iressa (gefitinib).
 In addition, resveratrol has been shown to reduce Adriamycin-induced cardiomyopathy (heart muscle damage that can result in heart failure).
 Now a new study has reported how resveratrol enhances the therapeutic effects of Adriamycin.